How to Make Winning Decisions

 with our favorite music?

-Unless I'm certain that the other person enjoys answering personal
+Unless I am certain that the other person enjoys answering personal

 questions, I might begin by briefly sharing my own thoughts as an